What is craniosynostosis?

 There are many types of craniosynostosis.
 Different names are given to the various types.
 The types are named by which suture or sutures are involved.
 They are also named by how the shape of the skull is affected.
 Common types of craniosynostosis are listed below.

 This refers to a twisted skull shape.
-The forehead and the brow on the affected side are flat.
+The forehead and brow on the affected side are flat.
 The forehead on the opposite side may stick out.
 The back of the head may also be flat.
 The eye on the affected side may also have a different shape.
-Plagiocephaly is often caused by the head resting on one side for too long without any anomaly of the sutures.
-In some cases, it is caused by an early fusion of the coronal or lambdoidal sutures.
+This type can be caused by an early fusion of the coronal or lambdoid sutures.

 What are the symptoms of craniosynostosis?